 Trends: With the passage of the Americans with Disabilities Amendments Act (ADAAA), many more individuals fall within the ADA's definition of disability.
 The growing definition of disability is another reason why an employee who has a disability wants to be considered an individual with a disability, as opposed to being a disabled employee.
 Therefore, employer focus on the interactive process and reasonably accommodating employees - and not whether the individual is disabled - is increasingly paramount.

 "No fault" leave or attendance policies under which employees are automatically terminated after being on leave for a specific period of time can be considered a violation of the ADA if the policy or practice fails to incorporate an interactive process to assess whether additional, definite leave may be a reasonable accommodation under the ADA.
 The EEOC has targeted several employers - to the tune of millions of dollars - challenging such no-fault leave policies.

-In-depth review of the spectrum of Oregon employment law requirements HR must follow with respect to terms of employment.
+In-depth review of the spectrum of Colorado employment law requirements HR must follow with respect to disabilities.

 HR guidance on handling employees with disabilities under the Americans with Disabilities Act (ADA).
 Support on the many regulations of the ADA.